Search ImagingPixel for Images by Camera or Lens

 Sony DSLR-A350, Back

-The camera has a body weight of 582 grams without battery and memory card and comes with a solid, rubbery grip that's very comfortable to hold.
+The camera has a body weight of 582 grams without a battery and memory card and comes with a solid, rubbery grip that's very comfortable to hold.

 The Live-View Mode